How Are Changing Emissions Standards Affecting Your Work Truck Fleet?

 Changing emissions standards and the EPA’s Tier 4 regulations for diesel engines have changed the game for work truck fleets.
 But there are technologies and equipment available that help operations reduce emissions and save fuel, while improving productivity and efficiency.

-As emissions regulations continue to evolve, all-in-one power systems can help fleets stay ahead of the curve — substantially decreasing truck engine idle time, reducing maintenance needs, extending chassis life and saving money.
+As emissions regulations continue to evolve, all-in-one systems can help fleets stay ahead of the curve — substantially decreasing truck engine idle time, reducing maintenance needs, extending chassis life and saving money.